COVID-19 & Working at Haverford

 Surgical, N95, KN95, or KF94 only.

-Pursuant to guidance from the Centers for Disease Control (CDC) and the recently updated guidance from the Commonwealth of Pennsylvania, all employees (faculty and staff), students, and authorized visitors are required to wear a facial covering or disposable mask as outlined in the Face Covering Policy.
+Employees (faculty and staff), students, and authorized visitors may be required to wear a facial covering or disposable mask at designated gatherings as outlined in the Face Covering Policy.

 Consistent with CDC Guidelines, the College does not require the use of disposable gloves for most employees: for the general public, CDC recommends wearing gloves when you are cleaning or caring for someone who is sick.
 In most other situations, wearing gloves is not necessary.
 Instead, practice everyday preventive actions; washing your hands with soap and water for 20 seconds (or using a hand sanitizer with at least 60% alcohol).

 All community members are expected to maintain "contact journals" for their time on campus.
 These can take many forms, from handwritten notes to text entered on a computer or smartphone.
-These journals will remain private to each individual, but they will allow you to quickly identify contacts in the event there is a positive COVID-19 case in our community.
-This will be a tool to assist you or a community member who might have been at risk of transmission.
-For the purposes of journaling, a "close contact" is contact with anyone for greater than 15 minutes within 6 feet of space.
-By conducting contact journaling we can quickly identify and assess anyone who might be at risk in order to protect that individual and their fellow community members.
+These journals will remain private to each individual, but they will allow you to quickly identify close contacts in the event there is a positive COVID-19 case in our community.

 Guidance for Specific Workplace Scenarios